dummy-image

 Share How You Feel about the Bride and the Couple

-Pay some attention to the bride and commend her for a positive influence on your son.
+Pay attention to the bride and commend her for positively influencing your son.
 You can decide to talk about when you first officially met and more.

 Talk about the couple as one and about how you feel about them, share memories, and more.
 If you want, you can share some advice.